roccomuso/iot-433mhz/README.md

 # Usage

-You can use the system through the beautiful web interface (thumbs up for material-design) or make use of the API.
+You can use the system through the beautiful web interface (thumbs up for material-design) or use the API.

 ## Web Interface